towerstorm/game/README.md

 ## Running in production

-You'll need to do the following steps to setup a production server for towerstorm
+You'll need to do the following steps to setup a production server for towerstorm (commands work for Ubuntu, other OS's may be different).
+This is pretty similar to development above because this doesn't have a proper build process yet.

+- Switch to your root acount - `sudo -i`
+- Install git - `apt-get install git`
-- Create a towerstorm user
+- Create a towerstorm user - `useradd -m towerstorm`
-- Install node v4.x and npm v2 (I recommend using nvm)
-- Install git
-- Extract Tower Storm files to the towerstorm user home dir (or a game folder)
-- Add towerstorm user to syslog group so they can write to /var/log
+- Add towerstorm user to syslog group so they can write to /var/log - `usermod -a -G syslog towerstorm`
-- Setup environment variables mentioned in section below
+- Setup environment variables mentioned in section below in the file `/etc/environment`
+- Switch to the towerstorm user - `su - towerstorm`
+- Install node v4.x and npm v2 (I recommend using [nvm](https://github.com/creationix/nvm))
+- Git clone Towerstorm - `git clone https://github.com/towerstorm/game.git`
+- `cd game`
 - `./init.sh`
+- `npm install`
+- `npm install --global gulp-cli webpack`
+- `gulp dist`
+- `webpack`
+- `npm run prod`

+Logs will be written to /var/log/towerstorm.log

+## Restarting in Production

+Yes this is super hacky.

+- `sudo pkill nodejs`
 - `npm run prod`